On The Heart Beat

 After a long search, the game ended.
 It was the only ball left.

-Rain ensued, and the PF flyers shod pee wees and became indoor captives.
+Rain ensued, and the PF flyers shod pee wees became indoor captives.

 It may have been a tipping point as the rainy Saturday encouraged engaging in homework.
 In particular, the assignment was to write about the past weekend.

-My Lost Ball fell off the number 2 pencil onto the widely lined notebook pages, describing the chronological timeline of the lost ball.
+My Lost Ball fell out of my number 2 pencil onto the widely lined notebook pages, describing the chronological timeline of the lost ball.

 Tracked from the boxed blazing white and red stitching to its black lopsided version where it hid in battered repose, My Lost Ball drew a B+ with an A+ for creativity and a D for penmanship and punctuation.